 If you are seeking an educational program that is both challenging and enriching, then consider the IB program at Riverdale Middle School.

-Academics: The curriculum is tailored to student abilities and includes 6th, 7th and 8th grade math, science, social studies, reading, English and physical education.
-Honor’s classes in 7th and 8th grade may include Carnegie unit courses such as Algebra I, English I, World Geography, Speech I, Spanish I, Spanish II, Web-Site Design, Computer Animation and Art I. Other courses offered include a wide range of visual and performing arts.
+Academics: The curriculum is tailored to student abilities and includes 6th, 7th and 8th grade math, science, social studies, ELA and physical education.
+Honor’s classes in 8th grade include Carnegie unit courses such as Algebra I, English I. Other courses offered include a wide range of visual and performing arts.

 Clubs / Organizations: Becoming involved in school activities is an important element at this age of questioning and self-discovery.
-And there is something for everyone at Riverdale Middle, such as Beta Club, Foreign Language Club, Student Council, Academic Games, Chess Club, Gardening Club, Cheerleaders, Dance Team Flag Team, Next Generation, Running Club and more.
+And there is something for everyone at Riverdale Middle, such as Beta Club, Foreign Language Club, Student Council, Gardening Club, Cheerleaders, Dance Team Flag Team, Next Generation, DJ Club and more.

 Athletics: We offer a full range of middle school team sports including: girls and boys track, girls and boys basketball, girls and boys soccer, football, volleyball, baseball and softball.

 Frequently asked Questions About the IB Middle Years Program

 The Middle Years Program (MYP) at Riverdale Middle School is a curriculum framework designed for learners aged 11 – 14 by the International Baccalaureate (IB).
 The MYP at Riverdale Middle is a three-year program.